marcelomnc/score-10pin-bowling/README.md

 In the context of this app, the mentioned line (with the two fields) is called a **Player Chance**.
 Hence, in this same context, the file that contains all this data is called **Player Chances File**.

+## Requirements

+This app requires the following tools:

+1. Java 8
+2. Apache Maven 3.6.3+

 ## Installation

 Clone this repository